john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 - $s(x,y)$ is an unobserved, but deterministic, noise-free image signal which has been corrupted by a noise process;
 - $n(x,y)$ is the signal-independent, identically distributed, often zero-mean, random noise with variance $\sigma^2_n$, that is added to the original noise-free image.

-In short, the additive model describes an image as the pixel wise sum of an unobserved image and random noise signal of the same shape.
+In short, the additive model describes an image as the pixel wise sum of an unobserved, noise-free image and random noise signal of the same shape.

 Multiplicative noise, by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.
 Similarly, we can define the multiplicative noise model as follows: